Gravitational collapse in the AdS background and the black hole formation: Dynamical metric for the AdS background

 The boundary condition can not be given at $u = 0$ due to the choice of the coordinates making the system of equations singular at $u=0$.
 Therefore, we set a lower bound for the numerical calculation, i.e $u_{min}=0.005$.
 Now, to solve the equation (\ref{6}) we fix the boundary condition by

 The $\varphi$ value at the boundary, in the dual picture, injects energy in to the boundary field \cite{de Haro:2000xn}.
-To study thermalization we require that the source vanishes effectively after some time interval.
+To study thermalization we require that systems of equations reach an equilibrium.
+This can be achieved if the source vanishes effectively after some time interval.
 The boundary conditions for the equation (\ref{3}), (\ref{4}) are

 In order to solve the equations numerically, a cut off $u_{max}$ is needed.
-We note that there is always a region in which the wave vanishes, and it does not affect the propagation of the wave.
-Therefore, we restrict our equations such that $P(t,u_{max})=0$ for $u_{max}$ being in the region in which the field vanishes.
+Given the fact that there is always a region in which the wave vanishes, we may select any large value for $u_{max}$ within that region (Fig.\ref{fig:1}).
 We then have used the third order Adams-Bashforth method for time-marching and finite difference in the spatial part \cite{Bin Wu}, denoting by $dt$ the time intervals and by $du$ the space intervals.
 The value of each function at the point $(t_{i},u_{j})$ is then written as $h^{i}_{j}$ in which $t_{i}=t_{0}+idt$ and $u_{j}=u_{min}+jdu$.
+The algorithm is checked to be robust against the change of the step size as far as the time steps are less than half of the space steps, the steps are not too big, and the space time approaches AdS on the boundary.
 Now, for each function using the third order Adams-Bashforth method we have

 Thus, the system of differential equations are given by

 Given the initial conditions, at each time interval $t_{n}$, we first compute $f,V,P$ using equation (\ref{AB}), before going to $\delta $.
 With this conditions, the value $ \dot P, \dot V$ and $ \dot f$ are computed using the finite difference method for each hyper-surface.